waku-org/pm/draft-roadmap/harden-rln-testnet.md

 **Feature**: [ERC-20 Testnet Token for RLN Deposit](/FURPS/application/erc-20_testnet_token_for_rln_deposit.md)

 **FURPS**:
 - F1.
-Admin can mint tokens to any address.
+Contract owner can mint tokens to any address for free.
 - F2.
+White-listed wallet addresses can mint tokens to any address for free.
+- F3.
+Contract owner can add or remove wallet addresses to the white-list.
-Addresses can be white-listed to freely mint tokens to any address.
+- F4.
+Eth (Sepolia) is burnt to mint tokens to any address.

 - U1.
 Token name is `TST`.